Third Party Non-violent Intervention: Protective Accompaniment

-In PA, activists, communities, and organizations national and international work to directly counter the violent efforts of groups acting on behalf of a hostile state or with impunity from that state.
+In PA, activists, communities, and organizations nationally and internationally work to directly counter the violent efforts of groups acting on behalf of a hostile state or with impunity from that state.
 Accompaniment is therefore open to attack or exploitation by hostile groups.
 This could be done through discrediting (which erodes bystander support), physical assault, and expulsion.
 If volunteers are perceived to be partisan, their presence could be taken as aggression.
 This is further the case when they engage in law-breaking or acts of civil disobedience.
 Non-partisanship, obeying host country laws, and moderate levels of intervention reduce these vulnerabilities and points of attack, further making activism more effective.